michaelquigley/df/examples/df_converters/README.md

 ## overview

-the `df` library now supports custom converters through the `Converter` interface, allowing you to define bidirectional type conversion for your custom types. this is particularly useful when:
+the `df` library supports custom converters through the `Converter` interface, allowing you to define bidirectional type conversion for your custom types. this is particularly useful when:

-- you have domain-specific types (like `Email`, `PhoneNumber`, etc.)
+- you have domain-specific types (like `email`, `phone_number`, etc.)
 - you need to parse complex data formats (like timestamps, temperatures with units)
 - you want to add validation during the binding process
 - you need to handle multiple input formats for the same logical type